 I was interested to see Gilbert’s installation of meditative abstract paintings by Brooklyn artist Marley Freeman.
 But I was also curious about Gilbert’s motivations for activating this particular space.
 Perhaps in part because I was expecting my second child, Zanna welcomed me to the exhibition despite my non-lactating status.
+Lactation rooms are important to American mothers because we return to work quickly relative to our international peers.
 Though she claimed to have “thrown the paintings on the wall as quickly as possible,” the project nonetheless took valuable time away from her pumping schedule, which already disrupted her workday.

 Women who choose to continue breastfeeding after returning to work pump to keep their babies fed and to maintain their body’s milk production.
 Pumping can take up to 20 minutes, and some women pump every three hours.
 A 2010 New York law mandates that workplaces with 50 or more employees must provide dedicated rooms for women to pump.
 Many institutions comply with this legal requirement by offering their employees the bare minimum: a private space that isn’t a restroom.
 These rooms are often spare closets or storage areas.